How to Use Your Brand Logo in Your Email Campaigns

 Having a logo in your email can be helpful in several ways.
 Here are some of the benefits:

 When you first start sending emails to your subscribers, it's important to use a brand logo in every email you send.
-It helps people become familiar with the logo and associate the contents of the email, like imagery, copy, message, to your brand.
+It helps people become familiar with the logo design and associate the contents of the email, like imagery, copy, and message, with your brand.
 So people will relate the logo with your brand, and identify if they see it again, which is the second advantage.

 People remember visuals better than text, so they recognize you by your logo.
-So if your email has a logo, it becomes easier for the person to recognize who it is from when they see it in their inbox.
+So if your email has a logo, it becomes easier for the person to recognize who it is from when they see your new message in their inbox.
 Logos also function as Brand Indicators for Message Identification (BIMI), as when your subscribers recognize your logo, they trust the emails you send.

 Logos help people recognize and trust you, so subscribers are more likely to open your email.
-Thus, adding a logo in your email can help increase your open rates.
+Thus, adding a brand logo to your email can help increase your open rates.

 Get this pre-send checklist to hit send with confidence